 To really seal the deal, the bar makes use of shaker cabinets.
 These are distinguished by a unique five-piece facade with an embedded and deep-set central panel.
 Such cabinetry effortlessly draws in character and shape throughout.

 As I mentioned up top, one of the things I love about basements is that they can be truly transporting.
 Part of the reason for this is that basements frequently don’t have windows to the outside world.
 As a result, you can sort of make the internal dynamic anything your imagination desires.

-Incorporate roughhewn woody elements and vertical slat boards, simple wooden high chairs, and hang a few Edison bulbs from the ceiling with light rope to really bring the image together.
-A few posters of your favorite sports team(s) can make the room transport even further.
+Incorporate roughhewn woody elements and vertical slat boards, simple wooden high chair seating, and hang a few Edison bulbs from the ceiling with light rope to really bring the image together.
+A few posters of your favorite sports teams can make this room transport even further.

 Whether space is limited in your basement or not, you can always opt for a small basement bar design that leaves the most room for activities.
 You might enjoy group games, pool, or just a solid mingle zone; whatever it is, a single-wall wet bar could be just the ticket.

 As opposed to their larger, space-hog cousins, these simple wallflower bars have the ability to hide in plain sight.
-Further, they’re easily accessible to everyone, so installing a mini-fridge (or two, or three!) is a brilliant choice here.
+Further, they’re easily accessible to everyone, so installing a mini-fridge (or two, or three!) is like having another kitchen.

-Use rustic lumber elements and exposed bulbs to create a farmhouse look.
-And don’t forget to throw a dartboard on the wall; they’re fun for everyone, look great, and take up practically no space at all.
+Use rustic lumber elements, wall sconces, and exposed bulb lighting to create a farmhouse look.
+And don’t forget to throw a dartboard on the wall for entertainment; they’re fun for the whole family, look great, and take up practically no space at all.

 You know, black is this year’s pink.
 So, if you gravitate toward all things dark and gothic (or wicked), don’t hesitate from putting that energy into your downstairs bar area.